-Herbs can be used to enhance the natural functions of a healthy body, and help to repair and restore areas that may need support in recovery.
-Here’s a list of what herbs can do:
+Herbs can be used to enhance the natural functions of a healthy body, and help repair and restore tissues, bone, organs, or other areas that may need support in recovery.
+Here’s a list of what herbs might be used for:

 +Cleanse and detoxify